t-data-h/trino-on-k8s/README.md

 <br>

-## Building the Hive Metastore image
+## Building the Hive Metastore Image

 The metastore image is based off of Hive version 3.1.3 and can be
 built using the provided *hive3/Dockerfile*.